richardschris/EchoNestNET/README.md

 ## SPOTIFY HAS DISCONTINUED ECHONEST SO I'M DISCONTINUING WORK ON THIS

-To use it for the limited time Echo Nest exists, you can use a pretty ad hoc interface.
+To use it for the limited time Echo Nest exists, you can use a pretty ad hoc interface (the original plan was to pretty it up a bit, but...)

 ```
 using EchoNestNET;